ci-compass/cicf/week01-commandline/README.md

 you can use a wildcard to match all file names matching a pattern.
 You type a wildcard pattern in the command line where you want a list of files to appear, and then before running the command, the shell will replace the pattern with all of the matching file names, with each name separated by a space.
-The most used wildcard is the astrisk `*`, which matches any number of non-slash characters.
+The most used wildcard is the asterisk `*`, which matches any number of non-slash characters.
 For example, to list all files that end in `.txt` you can use the wildcard pattern `*.txt`.

 	ls *.txt